Nachimak28/LAI-voice-search-openai-whisper-demo/README.md

 ## FAQ

-* Why upload audio and not use the microphone like a sane person?
-Ans: The original intention was to use the mic but due to a small [bug](https://github.com/gradio-app/gradio/issues/2325) in gradio Audio component, it does not work as expected.
-The file upload mechanism does work but is temporary, this shall be changed to mic once the gradio bug is resolved.

 * Why use DuckDuckGo(DDG) and not Google search?
 Ans: Google has a lot of rate limiting applied and frequent searches via code lead to getting blocked resulting in status code: 429 - Too many requests.
 Apparently DDG does not have super strict rate limiting.